cerebro-data/external-docs/KubernetesDashboardQuickStart.md

 Kubernetes deploys and schedules containers in groups called pods.
 A pod typically has one or more containers that provides a CDAS service.

 You may use the dashboard ui to list the various CDAS services and confirm that the desired number of pods is running for each service.
-Typically, you would run one cerebro-planner-worker pod and several cerebro-worker pods depending on your workload needs.<br />
+Typically, you would run one cerebro-planner pod and several cerebro-worker pods depending on your workload needs.<br />

 For example, a 10-node CDAS cluster would have the following pods:
   - 1 canary pod
   - 1 cerebro-catatog pod
   - 1 cdas-rest-server pod
   - 1 zookeeper pod
-  - 1 cerebro-planner-worker pod
+  - 1 cerebro-planner pod
   - 9 cerebro-worker pods

 Let's try a few of sample dashboard operations:
   1. Keeping the namespace as 'default', click on 'Deployments' on the left navigation panel.
    Makes sure that all CDAS services are running.
-This should include cerebro-catalog, cerebro-catalog-ui and cerebro-planner-worker.
+This should include cerebro-catalog, cerebro-catalog-ui and cerebro-planner.
   2. Click on 'Pods' on the left navigation panel
    Make sure that the list is similar to the example above, including the desired number of pods.
   3. Click on 'Pods'.
-   Scroll to the right of the cerebro-planner-worker pod and click on the icon with small horizontal bars.
+   Scroll to the right of the cerebro-planner pod and click on the icon with small horizontal bars.
 This will show the logs in a separate tab/window on your browser.
    The logs are a quick way to detect any issues with the pod.